ZhaoDu/Self-Driving-ND-P1-LaneLinesFinding/README.md

 ## Overview

-### This repo provides a pipeline of deteting lane lines from both image and video for autonomous vehicle(AV) using traditional computer vision techniques, *i.e.* Canny edge detection and hough transform approaches
+### This repo provides a pipeline of detecting lane lines from both image and video for autonomous vehicle(AV) using traditional computer vision techniques, *i.e.* Canny edge detection and hough transform approaches

 ## Pipeline